Restaurant Brighton's guide to

 This multi award-winning microbrewery is taking Brighton by storm and our seaside city of beer guzzlers just can’t get enough of full-flavoured brews.
 The Brewery is based in East Brighton and with its huge beer garden punters can sit under the sun (or the gazebo on wet days) and enjoy their impressive range of beers.
-Brighton Bier has a further three taprooms central/east of the city.
-The Freehouse, Haus On The Hill and Bier Haus, all serve knockout grub to complement the mucho morish beverages.
+Brighton Bier has a further two taprooms central/east of the city.
+Haus On The Hill in Hanover and Bier Haus in Kemptown, all serve knockout grub to complement the mucho morish beverages.

 The Bison Beer lads are quickly building a Brighton based empire with their craft beers brewed for good times and multi-venue taprooms.
 They brew several varieties of beers in-house but also stock their international favourites.
 You can find their beers at three locations across town.
 The Bison Beach Bar, with an outside capacity of 250 people is set to be a social sensation over the warmer months.
 North Laine and Hove Actually are their other two taprooms.